In Colorado, the law requires you to notify your employer of an injury within four days.

 - Some supervisors or bosses don’t want to file an injury report because they think it will reflect poorly on them so they may suggest that you just wait a few days and see how you feel.
 Don’t do it – file a report.

 - Your employer may or may not have a form for you to fill out.
-Even if they don’t, write out a short statement to turn it in to a manger.
+Even if they don’t, write out a short statement and turn it in to a manger.
 Keep a copy for your records.

 There are many deadlines and exceptions to those deadlines in the Colorado workers’ compensation system.
 An experienced workers’ comp. attorney can help you figure out whether your claim was filed on time.